Holiday Pay: The Complete Guide for Employers

 What Is Holiday Entitlement?

-Holiday entitlement - also known as annual leave entitlement - is the paid holiday workers are entitled to in their country, at a minimum.
+Holiday entitlement - also known as annual leave entitlement - is the number of days of paid holiday workers are entitled to in their country, at a minimum.
+You can read more about it in our full guide on subject.

 Now, this entitlement will look different from country to country, but the basic premise is the same - if you’re an employee and are contracted to work a certain amount of hours for a company, you have a right to take some time off.